science

 Our world has an abundance of so-called complex systems.
 These are typically large collections of connected elements that influence each other.
 In recent decades, the science of studying complex systems has started to evolve and mature.
 It has become clear that a new, more integrated way of thinking is essential for understanding many of the complex challenges that humanity faces.
 The aim is to derive rules on how the dynamical behaviour of a complex system depends on the combined properties of individual elements, the nature of the interactions between elements, as well as the topology of interactions between elements, in order to understand and predict these systems and control them to have desirable properties.
 As an example, insight into which features of complex systems generate resilience against perturbations versus which properties enhance the sensitivity of the system and allow it to transition to a different equilibrium state is important for a broad range of questions on, for instance, climate change, social-political change, disruptive innovations, infectious disease emergence and ecosystem collapse.

 The course will take place from Monday 19 August 2024 to Friday 23 August 2024 at the Utrecht Science Park.
 It consists of tutorial lectures and guest lectures from the broadest possible range of topics/fields/problems in which complex systems play a role, as well as hands-on computer practice working on projects in the afternoons.
-A more detailed programme will be added once it has been finalised.
+The preliminary program can be found below.

 The main aim is to show students how complex systems science is applied by Utrecht University researchers to challenging societal problems.